Pullbacks of hyperplane sections for Lagrangian fibrations are primitive: Introduction

 \section{Introduction}

 In this paper we consider a compact hyperk\"ahler manifold of maximal holonomy admitting a holomorphic fibration $\pi:\; M \rightarrow B$.
 The fibration structure is quite restricted due to the work of Matsushita, \cite{_Matsushita:fibred_}, who first noticed that the general fiber is a Lagrangian abelian variety of half of the dimension of the total space.
 The base has the same rational cohomology as $\C P^n$ and the Picard group $\Pic(B)$ has rank one.
+Assume that multiple fibers of $\pi$ have codimension $\geq 2$ in $B$.
 We prove that the pullback of the fundamental class of a hyperplane section is primitive, i.e., indivisible as an integral class.